Denmark and the European Union

 Denmark in the European Union refers to the historical and current issues of Denmark's membership in the European Union (EU).
-Denmark has a permanent representation to the EU in Brussels, led by ambassador Jonas Bering Liisberg.
+Denmark has a permanent representation to the EU in Brussels.
 Although the Kingdom is a member of the EU as a whole, the EU jurisdiction is specifically exempt from the Danish autonomous territories of the Faroe Islands and Greenland.

 The main economic reason that Denmark joined the European Communities was because it wanted to safeguard its agricultural exports to the United Kingdom.

 History

 Denmark formally applied to join the European Communities, the predecessor of the European Union, on 10 August 1961, a day after the British applied.
 However, the then President of France Charles de Gaulle vetoed British membership, and Denmark did not wish to join the EC without the United Kingdom.
 After much negotiation, and following a change in the French presidency, Denmark, Ireland and the United Kingdom eventually joined the European Communities on 1 January 1973.
 Denmark and Ireland were so economically linked to the UK that they considered it necessary to join the EC if the UK joined it.
 The Danish population voted for membership, 63.3% being in favour, with a turnout of 90.1%.
 This was the first of several enlargements which became a major policy area of the Communities.
 In 1982, Greenland voted to leave the Communities after gaining home rule from Denmark.